Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 [Internal Brain](Learning-Environment-Design-External-Internal-Brains.md#internal-brain)
 for more information about using Internal Brains.

-If you followed these instructions well, the agents in your environment that use this Brain will use your fully trained network to make decisions.
+If you followed these instructions well, the Agents in your environment that use this Brain will use your fully trained network to make decisions.

 ## iOS additional instructions for building